Rome Point Seals

 in

-the vicinity of hauled-out seals in winter are advised to observe the
+the vicinity of hauled-out seals must observe the

 following guidelines.